HactarCE/Nomic-Rules/README.md

 ## Quantities

-A quantity is a property of a player that represents a numerical value.
+A quantity is a named property with a numerical value for each player.

-By default any unique quantity added to the game;
+By default any unique quantity added to the game:

 * applies to all players.
 * is instatiated at zero.